-Like the thirteen other Labs that had arrived at a rest stop in Union, CT on the straight 12½-hour drive from Muncie, IN, she was presented to us on a crisp autumn day amid the chaos of respective adopters.
+Like the other thirteen Labs that had arrived at a rest stop in Union, CT after the straight 12½-hour drive from Muncie, IN, she was presented to us on a crisp autumn day amid the chaos of respective adopters.

 Until laying my eyes on Sabrina’s profile, my heart couldn’t entertain loving another dog.

 And what canine isn’t after the same love?

 In Sabrina’s case, she couldn’t know of the family members that awaited to embrace her presence.
 Within days of the initial hair-raising excitement, the cat sought out occasions to groom her ears.
 Our pet rat was free to waddle the kitchen floor un-bothered, and the pair of bonded bunnies in want of company stretched out beside her on the living room floor.

 Sabrina settled into the folds of our lives, well-nourished and exercised in Boston’s epic snowfall in the winter of 2009-2010, taking careful watch over all of us.
 The fear expressed in her eyes pre-adoption disappeared.

 Nine years later, she watches over me in particular.
 Thirty years ago, I was struck and thrown from the passenger side of a car until my abdomen collided with the steering wheel—blunt force that called for iterative repair to my digestive system and caused IBD and permanent damage to the nerves that signal my bladder is full.

 Today when I’m busy working away, Sabrina will alert me to get up every couple of hours to make a trip to the restroom by gently placing her head in my lap.

 When I suffer acute intestinal cramping, Crohns-like symptoms, she’ll sit at my side and lean her body against mine.
 Her calm and steady source of nurturing, helps me to relax and mitigates the cramps.